Pandora's Trojan Horse Visits Atlantis

 2011 28 x 45” 70.5 x 114 cm Acrylic on Canvas

-During the mid to late cretaceous period there was a massive inland sea that covered much of North America.
-It was up to 970 km wide and over 3,200 km long.
-Much of this was caused by geological actions in the earth’s tectonic plates.
-But the size of this inland sea was enlarged also by the fact that the climate globally was warmer during that time, and there were no major ice sheets at the poles.
-The sea level was an average of 100 meters higher during this warm period.
-Because of the cooler climate today, there are massive ice sheets that cover the Antarctic continent and Greenland.
-In the Antarctic alone the ice sheet varies from 2 to 4.5 kilometers in thickness, that’s 1 to 3 miles of solid ice covering a continent twice the size of Australia!
-As the climate warms, there is evidence that these ice sheets are shrinking.
-Even a small scale melting of these polar ice caps will alter coastlines around the world.
+During the mid to late Cretaceous Epoch there was a massive inland sea that covered much of North America.
+It was up to 600 miles (970 km) wide and almost 2,000 miles (3,200 km) long.
+Some of the reasons we no longer have a Sea in the middle of the North American Continent are a result of geological actions in the earth’s tectonic plates.
+But the main reason is that the climate was much warmer during that time, and there were no major ice sheets at the poles.
+The sea level was an average of 325 feet (100 meters) higher during this warm period in earth’s history.
+Because of the cooler climate today, there are massive ice sheets that cover the land and extend out into the water in much of the Arctic and Antarctic circle.
+In the Antarctic alone today, the ice sheet varies from 1 to 3 miles (2 to 4.5 km) in thickness.
+This is solid ice covering a continent twice the size of Australia!
+As the climate warms, these ice sheets are melting and shrinking.
+Even a small scale melting of these massive polar ice caps will alter coastlines around the world.

 This painting has participated in the following International Exhibit

 "Fear IIX" Projekt 30, Online, New York, NY, USA 2014